vduseev/init-provider/README.md

     """Fetch weather data from the API."""
 ```

-### Store state in class variables
+### Store in class variables

-Use class variables just like you would in a `dataclass`.
+Use class variables just like you would define fields in a `dataclass`.

 ```python
 # ...